lagom/lagom-java-maven-chirper-example/DEPLOY.md

 $ watch conduct agents
 ```

-Eventually (this will take at least a minute to occur), we will see the agent on `192.168.10.3` can no longer be observed by any remaining member.
+Eventually (this may require serveral minutes to complete), we will see the agent on `192.168.10.3` can no longer be observed by any remaining member.

 ```
 ADDRESS                                                                            ROLES                            OBSERVED BY